hpatches/hpatches-descriptors/readme.md

 ![logo](https://hpatches.github.io/assets/hpatches-logo.png "logo")
-## Extracting and saving descriptors from patches
+## Extracting and saving descriptors from HPatches sequences

 ### Descriptor files format

-The evaluation protocol expects a `.csv` file per `.png` image, with `N` rows and `D` columns, where `N` is the number of patches in the sequence, and `D` is the descriptor dimensionality.
+The HPatches evaluation protocol expects a `.csv` file per `.png` image, with `N` rows and `D` columns, where `N` is the number of patches in the sequence, and `D` is the descriptor dimensionality.

 For example, the `v_dogman\ref.png` image is of size `100x65`, thus it consists of 100/65=2 patches.
 It follows that a valid descriptor `.csv` file for this image, would consist of 2 rows.

 ### Computing descriptors: templates for several programming languages